Apple Cinnamon Breakfast Oat Cookies

 Preheat oven to 350°F. Line a baking sheet with parchment paper, set aside.

-In a large bowl, mix together the oats, ground flax (optional), cinnamon, nutmeg, ginger, baking powder, salt, eggs, yogurt, butter, maple syrup, and vanilla.
+In a large bowl, mix together the oats, ground flax (optional), cinnamon, nutmeg, ginger, baking powder, salt, eggs, yogurt/applesauce, butter/oil, maple syrup, and vanilla.
 Stir until well combined.

 Fold in apples, raisins or dried cranberries, and walnuts (optional).